How To Manage Time With a Side Hustle

 Within reason, you should be able to follow the basic line of doing what you want when you want.

 For me, that means some weekends spent watching hours of TV, in my pyjamas with a candle burning and a box of chocolates by my side.
-Other weekends it means writing a chapter of a novel, recording eight TikTok videos, and planning three workshops.
+On other weekends it means writing a chapter of a novel, recording eight TikTok videos, and planning three workshops.
 It depends on my mood, the week I’ve had, and my priorities.

 If you’ve got a family, then it’s okay to spend time with them and let your side hustles rest for a bit.
 Just as it’s okay, to let the TV parent your child for an hour or two so you can meet a side hustle deadline.
 Try not to feel guilty for doing nothing or doing something.

 And that is how I manage time with a side hustle.
 I prioritise set routines, communicate, and don’t let myself feel guilty.
 It’s as simple as that, once you get your head around it.